-Of the 10,963 municipalities in the sample, 2,466 are exactly matched to the same municipality in the Weimar era; the remaining municipalities are assigned one of 259 Weimar-era "remainders of a county".22 To account for potential correlation between these multiple observations assigned to a single historical electoral result, we cluster all error terms ε{it} at the Weimar-era unit of observation (exactly matched municipality, or "remainder of the county").
+Of the 10,963 municipalities in the sample, 2,466 are exactly matched to the same municipality in the Weimar era; the remaining municipalities are assigned one of 259 Weimar-era "remainders of a county".24 To account for potential correlation between these multiple observations assigned to a single historical electoral result, we cluster all error terms ε{it} at the Weimar-era unit of observation (either exactly matched municipality, or "remainder of the county").

-4.2 Baseline Electoral Results
+4.2 Baseline Electoral Results and Spatial Correlations

 Table 2 report our first results.
 The first column shows that the historical relationship between NSDAP votes and AfD support in 2013 is positive, but small and insignificant.
 However, looking at support for the AfD in the federal election of 2017, the results are very different.
 The correlation between past Nazi support and contemporary AfD support, in 2017, when the AfD represented a populist right, xenophobic platform, is strong and significant.
-In the baseline result of column 2, a
+In the baseline result of column 2, a one standard deviation increase in NSDAP votes in the Weimar era corresponds to a 0.056 standard deviations higher vote share for the AfD.